 Jewish tradition discourages cremation and advocates burial in the earth as a way to show respect to a loved one who has died.
 The Reform movement has stated publicly that if cremation is chosen the cremains should be buried in a Jewish cemetery rather than scattering them.
 CBE clergy advise burial but will officiate at a funeral of someone who has been cremated.

 Jewish tradition advocates that one should be buried whole.
 For this reason, many seek to ensure that the blood and organs are intact at the time of burial (with exceptions made for organ donation and autopsies – see above).
 For this reason and others, our tradition discourages embalming.
 In the event that a funeral needs to be delayed, refrigeration provides an alternative to embalming, that is in keeping with Jewish tradition.

 Preparing a Body For Burial

-You may wish to consider the practices of the chevrah kadisha or Jewish burial society which are some of the most ancient and beautiful practices in Judaism.
-Your funeral home can give you more information about local chevrah kadisha in the area.
-The job of a chevrah kadisha falls mainly into three categories:
+You may wish to consider the practices of the chevra kadisha or Jewish burial society which are some of the most ancient and beautiful practices in Judaism.
+Your funeral home can give you more information about local chevra kadisha in the area.
+The job of a chevra kadisha falls mainly into three categories: